johnidm/youtube-videos-code-examples/dvc-demo/README.md

 dvc repro
 ```

-DVC and GitHub Actions/GitLab CI ro run a workflow
+## DVC and GitHub Actions/GitLab CI ro run a workflow

+Steps

+- Pull the data from DVC
+- Run the pipeline
+- Push the model to DVC
+- Commit the changes
+- Push to Git remote repo

 ## References